 If the insurance company refuses to cooperate, you can always consider filing a small claims lawsuit against the at-fault driver.
 If you do, the driver’s insurance company is obligated to defend the driver.
 Relying on the Gonzales case, and the establishment of diminished value, you will have an excellent chance of winning.

-Learn more here: Do You File a Claim or Lawsuit?
+Learn more here: Should You File a Claim or Lawsuit?

 The above is general information.
 Laws change frequently, and across jurisdictions.
 You should get a personalized case evaluation from a licensed attorney.